UWCPL Advisory Board

-Diane earned an MBA from University of Wisconsin-La Crosse and is a doctoral candidate in higher education leadership at Edgewood College.
+Diane earned an MBA from University of Wisconsin-La Crosse and received a doctorate in higher education leadership from Edgewood College.

 Hugh is a well respected strategist in all aspects of the project management profession.
 He is a former leader of the Project Management Institute, an accomplished speaker and educator, and an experienced practitioner.